Casper (film): Plot

-James becomes despondent after the trio pulls a prank on him, prompting them to take him out on the town.
-They plan on killing him to make themselves a quartet, but have a change of heart after the drunken therapist declares he will tell Carrigan off so they can stay in their home.
-However, while still drunk, James accidentally falls to his death down a manhole.
+James becomes depressed after the trio pulls a prank on him, prompting them to take him out on the town.
+They plan on killing him to make themselves a quartet, but they have a change of heart after the drunken therapist declares he will tell Carrigan off so they can stay in their home.
+However, James accidentally falls to his death.

-In the laboratory, a furious ghostly Carrigan confronts Casper and Kat, stealing what she believes to be the treasure from the vault and launching Dibs out a window when he tries to double-cross her.
-As Carrigan demands to be brought back to life, Casper and Kat trick her into saying that she has no unfinished business on Earth, causing her to eject herself into the afterlife.
-After Carrigan's ghost disintegrates and disappears, the chest she had been holding crashes to the floor and the lid opens, revealing the treasure inside to be Casper's prized baseball, signed by Duke Snider; the map was part of a game Casper played with his father.
-James, now a ghost and still in his drunken state, returns with Casper's uncles; after bringing him back to his senses, Kat's despair over this prompts Casper to sacrifice his one chance to return to life, restoring James instead.
+In the laboratory, the ghostly Carrigan confronts Casper and Kat, stealing what she believes to be the treasure from the vault and launching Dibs out a window when he tries to double-cross her.
+As Carrigan demands to be brought back to life, Casper and Kat remind her that now that she has Casper's treasure, her "unfinished business" is fulfilled, causing her to be ejected into the afterlife.
+The treasure is revealed to be Casper's prized baseball, signed by Duke Snider; the map was part of a game Casper played with his father.
+James, now a ghost and still in his drunken state, returns with Casper's uncles.
+After bringing him back to his senses, Kat's despair over this prompts Casper to sacrifice his one chance to return to life, restoring James instead.

 The Halloween party kicks off upstairs; Amber and Vic's prank is thwarted by the Ghostly Trio, and they flee in terror.
-Amelia, now an angel, meets with Casper alone in his toy room, crediting him for his bravery and sacrifice, and grants him a Cinderella-type deal that he can have until ten o'clock as his young, physical self, allowing him to attend the party and dance with Kat.
-Amelia meets with James, explaining that the Ghostly Trio kept their promise to get him a meeting with her, and tells him that she was so content with her family while alive that she has no unfinished business, encouraging him to move on.
-Amelia departs as the clock chimes ten, promising James that they and Kat will be together again one day; after kissing Kat, Casper transforms back into a ghost, inadvertently scaring off the guests.
-Kat is nonetheless impressed with the party, which James says is not over, cueing the Ghostly Trio to play their nephew's theme for them to dance to.
+A boy dances with Kat, and is revealed to be Casper, temporarily granted physical form by Amelia, who had become an angel after her death.
+Amelia meets with James, explaining that the Ghostly Trio kept their promise to get him a meeting with her, and tells him that she was so content with her family while alive that she has no unfinished business and thus did not become a ghost.
+Amelia departs as the clock chimes ten, promising James that they and Kat will be together again one day.
+After kissing Kat, Casper transforms back into a ghost, inadvertently scaring the guests away, but Kat is nonetheless impressed with the party.
+James declares that it is not over yet and the Ghostly Trio play their nephew's theme for them to dance to.